-The IEP must include a communication plan for students who are deaf or hard of hearing to address the appropriate language and communication needs, opportunities for direct communications with peers and professional personnel in the child's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the child's language and communication mode; and assistive technology devices and services.
-All students who use manual communication (i.e., American Sign Language, Manually Coded English, or Pidgin Sign English) as their primary method of communication should be given consideration for placement into a classroom or program in which the teacher, other children, and the ancillary support services providers understand and use the appropriate communication mode.
+The IEP must include a communication plan for students who are deaf or hard of hearing to address the appropriate language and communication needs, opportunities for direct communications with peers and professional personnel in the student's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the student's language and communication mode; and assistive technology devices and services.
+All students who use manual communication (i.e., American Sign Language, Manually Coded English, or Pidgin Sign English) as their primary method of communication should be given consideration for placement into a classroom or program in which the teacher, other students, and the ancillary support services providers understand and use the appropriate communication mode.

-- □ What is the student's typical mode of communication? - □ Is an educational interpreter or translator needed for the child to participate in and benefit from classroom instruction and/or social interaction? - □ What opportunities exist to foster communication with the general population? - What opportunities exist for direct instruction (without interpreter support) in the child's language and communication mode? - Does the child require assistive devices to assist in the development and use of meaningful language used in direct instruction? - □ What other considerations (e.g., mode of communication used at home) should be addressed? - COVID-19 Guidance: The IEP team should consider -
+- What is the student's typical mode of communication? - Is an educational interpreter or translator needed for the student to participate in and benefit from classroom instruction and/or social interaction? - What opportunities exist to foster communication with the general population? - What opportunities exist for direct instruction (without interpreter support) in the student's language and communication mode? - Does the student require assistive devices to assist in the development and use of meaningful language used in direct instruction? - What other considerations (e.g., mode of communication used at home) should be addressed?